jasonacox/pypowerwall/README.md

     * SiteMinPowerLimited - Unknown
     * FWUpdateSucceeded - Firmware Upgrade Succeeded
     * PodCommissionTime - Unknown
+    * PodCommissionTimeError - Unknown but happened when some of the Powerwalls failed during a firmware upgrade and was disabled.
     * BackfeedLimited - Unknown
     * RealPowerAvailableLimited - Unknown but seems to happen when Powerwall reaches 100% full
     * BatteryFault - Powerwall Failure